By Kerry Hale

 • 5 minute read

-From unwinding after a long day at work to splashing about with your kids before their bedtime, your bath is an important part of not only your bathroom but your entire home.
+From unwinding after a long day at work to splashing about with your kids before their bedtime, your bath is an important part of your bathroom and your entire home.

-This guide to buying a bath will tell you everything you need to know about the different types of bath and what to consider when buying one, to help you choose the best bath for your home.
+Our guide to buying a bath will tell you everything you need to know about the different types of baths and what to consider when purchasing one.

 Straight baths

-The most common type of bathtub, straight baths are slim and compact, and work well in virtually any bathroom layout.
-This shape bath is usually installed against a wall for space-saving purposes, and they come in both single-ended and double-ended designs depending on if you prefer to bathe alone or with company.
-Double-ended baths tend to be slightly wider to provide extra room.
+The most common type of bath, straight baths, are slim and compact and work well in virtually any bathroom layout.
+This shape bath is usually installed against a wall, with both single-ended and double-ended designs available depending on the space available.

 Shower baths